mit-acl/cadrl_ros/README.md

 * [ROS](http://wiki.ros.org/) is optional (tested with Kinetic on Ubuntu 16.04)

+* [ford_msgs](https://bitbucket.org/acl-swarm/ford_msgs/src/master/) if you're using ROS, for our custom msg definitions.

 #### General Notes:
 The main contribution of this software is the `network.py` file and trained model parameters (TensorFlow checkpoints).
 Those contain the policy as reported in our paper and enables other reasearchers to easily compare future algorithms.